Capital market imperfections: Limited Commitment

-Another important characteristic that yields imperfection is that exchange does not happen simultaneously in capital markets.
+Another important characteristic that yields imperfection is that exchange does not happen simultaneously.
 The borrower gets his/her funds, but the lender must rely on the promises of the borrower.
 One of the conditions for imperfect capital markets is default risk.
-The borrower may declare bankruptcy, and thus, may not pay the debt back.
+The borrower may declare bankruptcy, and thus, not repay the debt.
 Hence, the borrower's promises, as well as the structure of the promises, are very important for the transaction to be realized.
 One of the options in dealing with the limited commitment problem is providing collateral.
-The contract is formed such that in case of default, the lender has all/some rights to seize the collateral.
-This is called a secured loan in finance.
-However, it does not fully solve the problem because there are costs associated with seizing the pledged asset.
-One source of these costs is the money and time spent enforcing the contract.
+The contract is formed such that in case of default, the lender has all/some rights to seize the collateral. in finance, this is called a secured loan.
+However, it does not fully solve the problem due to the costs associated with seizing the asset, including the money and time required to enforce the contract and liquidate the asset.

-Another reason for capital market imperfections associated with limited commitment is the ability of the borrower to renegotiate the terms of the contract ex post.
+Another reason for credit market imperfections associated with limited commitment is the ability of the borrower to renegotiate the terms of the contract ex post.
 Even though the contract is signed as a secured loan, because of the enforcement costs, the lender never gets the full payment in case of default.
 Ex post, the borrower always has the option to offer more than the lender would get in case of default, but less than the full payment.
-That is why the incentive compatibility is needed to ensure binding contracts, in imperfect capital markets.
+That is why the incentive compatibility is needed to ensure binding contracts in imperfect credit markets.

 Relation with incomplete markets

-The other feature of the capital market leading to imperfections is that credit is not a homogeneous good.
-It is a different good in different states of world in different times and even given different people.
-In an idealized "perfect" market, economists expect the market to "achieve every desired exchange for homogeneous goods when there is only one price".
-Based on that, to have a perfect capital market, every agent may exchange funds at the existing single interest rate for each type of fund.
-However, in reality we do not have that many different types of credit/funds for each different states of world to have complete market.
+The other feature of credit markets leading to imperfections is that credit is not a homogeneous good.
+It is a different good in different states of world in different times and to different actors.
+In an idealized "perfect" market, economists expect the market to "achieve every desired exchange for homogeneous goods when there is only one price."
+Based on that, to have a perfect credit market, every agent may exchange funds at the existing single interest rate for each type of fund.
+However, in reality, a complete market is impossible.